 If you are interested in holding such an event for your office please in the first instance contact the Group co-ordinator (currently Bryan Heaney).
 Professional instructions or enquiries as to availability to accept instructions should be directed to individual members or to the Stable clerking staff in the normal way.
 Sheila Westwater would be happy to provide further general information about the Group or to help you refine your individual requirements.

-Jim Peoples QC
+Jim Peoples KC

 - Appearing at public inquiries involving healthcare issues